The page has been translated by Gen AI.

 Ex2> Local to Network Filesystem Migration

-Migrate mig_src directory to the mig_tgt directory of CIFS1 server
+Migrate the mig_src directory to the mig_tgt directory on the CIFS1 server Migration

 >robocopy c:\mig_src \CIFS1\mig_tgt /mir /w:3 /r:3 /log+:c:\log.txt